Clouddark75/tachiyomi-unofficial-extensions/CONTRIBUTING.md

       - In older versions, the default date is always the fetch date.
       - In newer versions, this is the same if every (new) chapter has `0L` returned.
       - However, if the source only provides the upload date of the latest chapter, you can now set it to the latest chapter and leave other chapters default.
 The app will automatically set it (instead of fetch date) to every new chapter and leave old chapters' dates untouched.
+- `getChapterUrl` is called when the user taps "Open in WebView" in the reader.
+  - If the source uses an API to fetch the data, consider overriding this method to return the chapter absolute URL in the website instead.
+  - It defaults to the URL provided to the request in `pageListRequest`.

 #### Chapter Pages